mike-pfk/Ugolind/index.md

 			<div class="da-slide">
 				<h2 class="fittext2">Playing For Kicks</h2>
 				<h4>Classic Covers</h4>
-				<p>Playing for Kicks play songs you know and love from the Beatles to Nena and Stealers Wheel to Stereophonics.
+				<p>Playing for Kicks play songs you know and love from the Beatles to Nena and Stealers Wheel to Earth Wind and Fire.
 There's something for everyone and you're sure to have a great night.</p>
 				<!-- <a href="#" class="da-link button">Read more</a> -->
 				<div class="da-img">
 					<img src="{{ site.baseurl }}/assets/images/Band pic4.jpg" alt="Band Photo 4" width="320">